W. Caleb McDaniel

 2010 Ralph D. Gray Article Prize Committee, Society for Historians of the Early American Republic.

 Member, Ad Hoc Working Committee on developing a social media and new technology proposal for SHEAR

-Co-Book Review Editor, H-SHEAR, the H-Net mailing list for the Society for Historians of the Early American Republic (January 2007 - present).
+Co-Book Review Editor, H-SHEAR, the H-Net mailing list for the Society for Historians of the Early American Republic (2007 - 2013).

 Contributed letter of support to successful NEH grant proposal by the New-York Historical Society to catalog 36,000 nineteenth- and early-twentieth-century pamphlets (2006).

 Organized panels on “Rethinking Radicalism in the Antislavery Movement” at the OAH Annual Meeting (2009), “Transnational Histories of the American Civil War Era” at the AHA Annual Meeting (2006), “Revolutions in Atlantic Abolitionism” at the OAH Annual Meeting (2004).

 Faculty Fellow, Center for Teaching Excellence (2013-present)

 Member, Committee on Examinations and Standing (2010-2012)